-- (6) The NRC has considered the organization structure, manpower and wage budget of the Company for year 2020, which are deemed appropriate and corresponding to the Company's operation, including the allocation of resources of the Company to be efficiently and effectively used and for further proposal to the Board of Directors for consideration and approval. - (7) The NRC has considered recruitment and nomination of the Chief Executive Officer in place of the Chief Executive Officer position to fill vacancy. - (8) The NRC has reviewed the NRC Charter to ensure compliance with the Corporate Governance Principles. - (9) The NRC has reviewed and made Self-Assessment of its performance for the whole committee and individual during year 2019 to comply with the Corporate Governance Principles.
-According to the results of the self-assessment, the NRC has operated effectively and in accordance with the assigned duties and responsibilities.
+- (6) The NRC has considered the organization structure, manpower and wage budget of the Company for year 2021, which are deemed appropriate and corresponding to the Company's operation, including the allocation of resources of the Company to be efficiently and effectively used and for further proposal to the Board of Directors for consideration and approval. - (7) The NRC has reviewed the NRC Charter to ensure compliance with the Corporate Governance Principles. - (8) The NRC has reviewed and made Self-Assessment of its performance for the whole committee and individual during year 2020 to comply with the Corporate Governance Principles.
+According to the results of the self-assessment, the NRC has operated effectively and in accordance with the assigned duties and responsibilities. - (9) The NRC regularly reports the operation to the Board of Directors for acknowledgment and consideration at least once every year for disclosure in the Annual Registration Statement (Form 56-1) and Annual Report (Form 56-2) - (10) The NRC held three meetings altogether in year 2020 with the presence of all five NRC members in every meeting.